shuysman/climate-wildfire-ecoregions/README.md

 4. Prepare a list of bad sites based on missing or erroneous data using `02_data_qc.R`.
 5. Ensure input data is correctly placed in the `data/` directory.
 The analysis expects pre-processed Parquet files of climate data linked to MTBS fire `Event_ID`s.
 6. Execute the main analysis script: `Rscript src/03_dryness.R`
+7. Results, including CSV files of AUC scores and the RDS files containing the eCDF objects for the best predictors for each ecoregion, will be saved in the `out/` directory.

 ## Acknowledgments
 This work was supported by funding provided by the National Park Service through an agreement with the [Northern Rockies Conservation Cooperative](https://nrccooperative.org/)